 Doc Waters quickly assesses the situation, gets into place at the head of the bed and deftly intubates Rick as his wife cries in the corner.
 You notice your awesome charge nurse consoling her as she explains what is happening.

-As CXR shows up to confirm ETT placement, you quickly place an OGT tube so you can get confirmation of it at the same time as your tube.
+As CXR technician shows up to confirm endotracheal tube (ETT) placement.
+While they are setting up the machine, you quickly place an OGT tube so you can get confirmation of it at the same time as your ETT.
 They shoot the film and you then whisk Rick off to CT scan with your RT buddy at your side.
 Your heart sinks as you fear the worst has happened to your patient.

 1315: CT scan shows Rick has now bled into his brain.
 It is one of the known risks of TPA and you are crushed that it has happened to your patient, especially one so young and who was doing so well.
 You let Doc Waters know of the results and page the neurologist on call as well.
 When you speak to the neurologist, he tells you he’s consulted neurosurgery and ordered an MRI.

 1400: You’ve spoken to the neurologist and received orders for tighter BP control (goal < 140) so you titrate the nicardipine gtt and also ask for an arterial line for closer monitoring.
 You get Rick settled after his emergent intubation, place a Foley catheter, update Jan and note that his neuro exam is awful…GCS is 3 (no eye opening, no verbal and decorticate posturing).
 The art line gets placed and MRI calls to tell you they’re ready for your patient.
 Off you go!

 1530: You’re back from MRI and you call the neurosurgeon to let her know the results are available to view.